 - He/she will be also working, with the help of his family and friends.

-- He/she will also do Planning for construction and to avoid any expenses due to delays on site.
+- He/she will also do Planning for construction and avoid any expenses due to delays on site.

-- Recommendation on building process, material availability, cost reduction factors by connecting you with natural builders those who have already associated with Thannal.
+- Recommendation on the building process, material availability, cost reduction factors by connecting you with natural builders those who have already associated with Thannal.

 - Providing you with learning materials/ references to books, videos, journals and other documentations

-- In return we expect you to document and share building process, material details and costing with us to help others.
+- In return we expect you to document and share the building process, material details and costing with us to help others.